MADE by PINEWOOD FORGE LLC

 These knives we completely hand make, from start to finish, and every possible aspect of them I have thought through - from handle and blade shape, to the steel, and the heat treating methods.
 They, of course, have uses beyond spoon carving.
 The edges come perfectly sharp and the blades highly polished - so that the knife glides through the wood, and so that future sharpening is a breeze.
 The back of the blades are rounded and polished for comfort when pushing with a finger.

 The handles are from our 40 year collection of beautiful hardwoods.
-I was a woodturner in the 70's and 80's - but couldn't bear to throw out the beautiful 'cut-offs'.
-So each week I pull a box of random pieces and make that week's handles out of it, or out of beautiful crotch feathers we cure from local ash and oak, thus we cannot specify certain species, only that they are delightful.
+I was a woodturner in the 70's and 80's and couldn't bear to throw out the beautiful 'cut-offs'.
+So each week I now pull out another box of random pieces and make that week's handles out of it and also out of local figured ash, oak and maple we cure ourselves Thus we cannot easily specify certain species, only that they are delightful.
 Since carvers are also wood lovers I enjoy thinking about each person as I make the pairings of woods in filling each order.

 The steel: I have chosen 01 high carbon alloy tool steel from Austria.
 It costs about twice what normal high carbon steel costs, it's the very best that I can buy.
-The bevel (most are 25°) and the hardness RC61-62 make these tools suitable for carving any wood from pine to maple.
+The bevel (most are 25°) and the hardness RC 62 make these tools suitable for carving any wood from pine to maple.

 1.)
 HOOK KNIVES: For Spoon Carving and General Hollowing.
 Blade is approx. 2".
 Comes with a very durable custom fitted sheath.
 This is the basic tool for making the bowl part of any spoon, in small spoons it will do both the roughing out and finishing cuts, in larger spoons / ladles it is the tool for doing all the initial roughing out cuts.
 The blade recurve means it can be 'turned over' to cut in the opposite direction.